Marsha Michie, PhD

 I am an anthropologist and bioethicist.

-I research ethical and social issues in biomedicine, ways that genetics
+I research ethical and social issues in biomedicine and the ways that genetics

 This study focuses on the case of prenatal cell-free DNA (cfDNA) screening, popularly known as non-invasive prenatal testing (NIPT).
 The long-term goal is to learn how and when to intervene with guidance, critique, and/or collaboration in order to help produce technologies that are ethically and socially valuable.